Loading…

 Anna Olguin serves as a Career and Technical Education (CTE) Consultant at Education Service Center Region 20, where she partners with districts across South Texas to strengthen CTE programs through strategic planning, data-driven decision making, and equitable student access.
 Her...
 Read More →

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 Mt.
 Princeton

-9:45am PDT
+9:45am MDT

-Celebrate CTE!: Using Data to Brand and Build Your CTE Program.
+Celebrate CTE!: Using Data to Brand and Build Your CTE Program

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 If you are looking to get the most bang for your buck out of the CTE programs(s) you oversee, celebrate your successes!
 This session looks at data points around key CTE program criteria and how this data can promote the impact of your CTE programs.
 We will investigate key outcomes that you can leverage to attract support for your program from a variety of stakeholders, including industry partners and potential funders.